SignTime & SignWise

 Engaging with Experts

-Our team started by interviewing a few professionals in the field of DHH studies and technological research to learn more about the DHH space and how we could better include deaf and hard of hearing users in our design process.
+Our team interviewed a few professionals in the field of DHH studies and technological research to learn more about the DHH community and how we could better include deaf and hard of hearing users in our design process.

 Cristina Lew

-Programs Operations Specialist for UW DRS (Disability Resources for Students).
-She connected us with the UW ASL Club, where we spent some time learning ASL.
+Programs Operations Specialist for UW DRS (Disability Resources for Students)

 Toni Stromberg